 Injuries of the hand and wrist can significantly limit your ability to function at work, perform activities of daily living and participate in recreational activities.
 Whether it originates from overuse, is a result of a systemic pathology, or a traumatic injury, a hand therapists can assist in restoring function and fine motor control so you can get back to doing the things you love.
 Below is a description of some of the most common hand and wrist injuries treated by physical therapists with proper hand therapy.

-Our Portland physical therapy clinics have the expertise to handle all your hand therapy needs.
+Our Portland area physical therapy clinics have the expertise to handle all your hand therapy needs including:

 Extensor Tendon Injuries: Tendons are connective tissue that connects muscles to bones.
 The tendons along the dorsum (top) of your fingers, thumb and hands are connected to muscles in the forearm.
 These muscles are responsible for straightening the fingers and extending your wrist.
 Damage to these tendons are usually caused by blunt trauma or laceration.
 There are multiple types of extensor tendon injuries; presentation, symptoms, and impairments will vary according to the location of the injury along the tendon.
 Below are a few of the most common types of injuries related to extensor tendon damage:

 - Mallet finger - The fingertip is stuck in a bent position and can not be actively straightened, commonly caused by “jamming” the finger.
 The force onto the tip of the finger can rupture the tendon where it attaches to the bone.
 If the rupture is complete, meaning the entire tendon is detached from the bone, the fingertip would only straighten if it is moved passively by the other hand.